pingcap/docs-cn/pd-control.md

 - extra-peer: the Region with extra replicas
 - down-peer: the Region in which some replicas are Down
 - pending-peer：the Region in which some replicas are Pending
-- incorrect-ns：the Region in which some replicas deviate from the namespace constraints

 Usage: